Shahadat-ngup/Keycloak_DockerCompose/README.md

 - `backup/` – Backup/restore instructions and scripts
 - `.env` – Environment variables for MySQL and Keycloak
 - `docker-compose.yml` – Main Docker Compose file

+## How to Replicate This Setup
+1. Copy the entire project folder to your new server or environment.
+2. Update `.env` with new secrets and database credentials as needed.
+3. Ensure SSL certificates are present or re-issue for the new domain.
+4. Run `docker compose up -d` to start all services.
+5. Follow the same backup and restore procedures as described below.

 ## Updating